...::: Art Exhibit :::...

 “Jesus Uncensored” & the Art Exhibit

-and developing the unique art exhibition described below is to help erase the false divide between Christians and Jews, a distinction that has been fostered by classical art and that has contributed to anti-Semitism and to acts of violence against Jewish people by casting the two religions in opposition and conflict-when, in fact, they have a common foundation and heritage.
+described below is to help close the false divide between Christians and Jews, a divide that artworks helped foster.
+In doing so, art, perhaps inadvertently, contributed to anti-Semitism by casting the two religions in opposition and conflict, when, in fact, they have a common foundation and heritage.

-is to display new renditions of the most famous Medieval and Renaissance representations of Jesus and his family and followers.
-These new versions, shown alongside the originals, will put Jesus’ Jewish heritage back in the picture and thus show two sides of the Jesus story and legacy: Jesus the dedicated practicing Jew and Jesus the Jew who inspired the creation of a new religion, Christianity.
-THE exhibit is also open to other art forms and creations that integrate the two themes of Christianity and Judaism represented by the persona of Jesus.
+will be a display of new renditions of some of the most famous Medieval and Renaissance representations of Jesus, his family and followers.
+These new versions, shown alongside the originals, will put Jesus' Jewish heritage back in the picture and thus show two sides of the Jesus story and legacy: Jesus the dedicated practicing Jew and Jesus the Jew who inspired the creation of a new religion, Christianity.
+The exhibit is also open to, and will include, other art forms and creations that integrate the two themes of Christianity and Judaism represented by the persona of Jesus.

 This planned exhibit received an important boost